 - Lay the dough balls out onto a non-stick baking tray lined with baking parchment.
 Place the tray in a clean plastic bag, seal and leave to rest for another hour.

 - Making the dough for the crosses by mixing 75g plain flour with 70ml of cold water into a paste and put the paste into a piping bag using a medium-sized nozzle.
 Stand the bag in a tall container as above to make it easier to fill the bag.

 - Remove the plastic bag from the proved buns and pipe the crosses onto them.

 - Bake for 15-20 minutes until golden brown.

 - Gently warm the stem ginger syrup or apricot jam glaze and brush the tops of the warm buns to give them a brilliant shine.
 Cool them on a wire rack.
 Enjoy!

-Apricot and cardamon buns: instead of the ground and glacé ginger, mix in 80g chopped dried apricots, the zest of an orange and a lemon, half a teaspoon of ground coriander and 1/4 teaspoon of ground cardamon seeds.
+Apricot and cardamom buns: instead of the ground and glacé ginger, mix in 80g chopped dried apricots, the zest of an orange and a lemon, half a teaspoon of ground coriander and 1/4 teaspoon of ground cardamom seeds.